rsdoiel/antenna/planet.md

 date: 2025-08-14, from: Vatican News

-                    <p>The Murillo-Ortega government confiscates the San José School run by the Josephine Sisters, accusing it of being the site of past crimes.
+                    <p>The Nicaraguan government confiscates the San José School run by the Josephine Sisters, accusing it of being the site of past crimes.
 The move has drawn a sharp reaction from the U.S. State Department.</p>
                     <p><a href="https://www.vaticannews.va/en/church/news/2025-08/nicaraguan-government-seizes-school-run-by-josephine-sisters.html">Read all</a></p>
                     <p>&nbsp;</p>